transmogrifier-io/transmogrifier/README.md

 # Transmogrifier
 The Transmogrifier is a Data Processing Pipeline, which allows for conformation of external data to standardized schemae.
 It can take data from multiple sources, process it through a series of dataset-specific and broad-level filters, then output the transformed data to any number of sinks (individual or grouped datasets).

-The filters can be highly customized to fit any given data standard or requirement and the sinks can be configured to output to a file or upload to a database.
+The filters can be highly customized to fit any given data standard or requirement and the sinks can be configured to output to a file, upload to a database, or write to a URL.

 # Purpose